by Daniel Shapiro

 Move to Ohio State.

 In Autumn 1963 Arnold Ross was appointed chair of the Department of Mathematics at Ohio State.
-He did not tell stories about the reasons for this move, but other people who were at Notre Dame at that time told me that a new dean was appointed at Notre Dame in the early 1960s.
-That dean resisted Ross’s practice of avoiding proper channels and doing things without working through the dean’s office.
+Ross did not tell stories about the reasons for this move, but other people who were at Notre Dame at that time told me that a new dean was appointed in the early 1960s.
+That dean resisted Ross’s practice of avoiding proper channels, pursuing new projects without working through the dean’s office.
 In addition, several math faculty members at Notre Dame were disgruntled by Ross’s authoritative style and complained about their lack of input.
 Those pressures induced Ross to look for employment elsewhere.

-Many American universities began major expansions in the mid 1960s.
+Many American universities began major expansions in the early 1960s.
 In that climate Ross built a strong department at Ohio State, attracting several promising young mathematicians while jobs were plentiful.

 Ross moved his summer program to OSU as well.
 In 1964 and 1965 students lived in South Campus dorms (with no air conditioning).
 In 1966 they moved to the newly built North Campus area, staying in air-conditioned dorms like Nosker, Norton, Blackburn, Scott, Drackett, Halloran, and Houck.